aniket7r/Rovr/README.md

 ## 🎉 Accomplishments that we're proud of

 Given the one-month time constraint, we are proud of the fact that we were able to learn about cutting-edge, web 5 technologies to create this pwa app from scratch.
 We also take pride in our product, especially the fact that it addresses such an impactful problem space.
 In 2023 alone, 234 million people were victims of data compromises.
-With Ridefair, we are proud to promote user safety and privacy from the dangers that today’s ridesharing technologies pose.
+With Rovr, we are proud to promote user safety and privacy from the dangers that today’s ridesharing technologies pose.

 ## 📖 What we learned

 We learned how to leverage TBD5 technology to help create our solution.
 In the process, we learned about the constraints of the technology, as well as the additional design and development challenges that are shaped by its unique demands.
 For example, in order to give users optimal privacy over data, our system needed to adjust to allow users to self-select their own drivers.
 This made it possible for users to withhold from sharing their data until much later in the process.
 Users would be able to self-select their drivers and keep their data private until they purchase their ride.

-## What's next for RideFair
+## What's next for Rovr

 - **Usability Testing:** We’d love to conduct some usability testing with riders and iterate our design and development process based on the results.
 - **New Features:** While designing the app, we thought of creating a rewards and token experience where users can receive rewards and get discounts on their rides on the app to incentivize users to use our app.